On the central levels problem: Structure of cycles

 \begin{lemma} For any~$d\geq 1$, the union of the 0- and 1-lexical matchings between levels~$d$ and~$d+1$ of~$Q_{2d}$ contains no cycles, but only paths, and the sets of first and last vertices of these paths are~$D_{2d}$ and~$D'_{2d}$, respectively.
 Furthermore, for any path with first vertex $x\in D_{2d}$ and last vertex $y\in D'_{2d}$, if $x=u\,0\,v\,1$, with $u,v\in D$, is the right factorization of~$x$, then $y=u\,1\,0\,v$. \end{lemma}

 \begin{lemma} For every $1\le k \le \ell$, the edge set~$Y_k$ defined in~\eqref{eq:Y} contains only paths, but no cycles.
-Furthermore, any path in~$Y_k$ has its first and last vertices in the following sets, and if its first vertex~$x$ has the form specified below, then its last vertex~$y$ has the form specified below: \begin{enumerate}[label=(\roman*)] \item If $k=\ell$, then we have $x\in C^+_{2\ell-3,2\ell-3}$ and $y\in C^-_{2\ell-1,2\ell-2}$, and if
+Furthermore, any path formed by the edges of~$Y_k$ has its first and last vertex in the following sets, and if its first vertex~$x$ has the form specified below, then its last vertex~$y$ has the form specified below: \begin{enumerate}[label=(\roman*)] \item If $k=\ell$, then we have $x\in C^+_{2\ell-3,2\ell-3}$ and $y\in C^-_{2\ell-1,2\ell-2}$, and if

 \item If $k=1$, then we have $x\in C^+_{2\ell-3,0}$ and $y\in C^-_{2\ell-1,1}$, and if

 \item If $1<k<\ell$, then we have $x\in C^-_{2\ell-1,2k-1}$ and $y\in C^-_{2\ell-1,2k-2}$, and if

 \end{enumerate} \end{lemma}